Dhanudhanaraj/Web-Based-Diabetes-Prediction-System-Using-Machine-Learning/README.md

 - Frontend: HTML5, CSS3, and JavaScript.
 - Backend: Django-based backend for request handling and model integration.
 - Model: A Decision Tree model optimized for accuracy and interpretability.
-- Database: SQLite for storing user inputs and model predictions.

 ## Methodology